jomjol/AI-on-the-edge-device-docs/docs/Integration-Home-Assistant.md

 The first one is the easier way if you already have MQTT in use.

 ## Using MQTT (Automatically Setup Entities using Home Assistant MQTT Discovery)

-:bangbang: This feature will be available with the next release!

 Starting with Version `>12.0.1`, AI-on-the-edge-devices support Home Assistant Discovery.

  1. Check [here](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) to learn more about it and how to enable it in Homeassistant.